AaryanChandrakar/StudyBuddy-LM/README.md

 ## Prerequisites

-Before running ThinkLM, ensure you have the following installed:
+Before running StudyBuddy LM, ensure you have the following installed:

 - **Node.js** (v18.0.0 or higher)
 - **npm** (v8.0.0 or higher) or **yarn**